CourtimusPrime/vehicle-emissions-calculator-2024/README.md

 # Vehicle Emissions Calculator (2024)

-A **Google Script** used to estimate the transportation emissions of participants traveling to-and-from an eco-focused chapter of a global networking organization.
+A **Google Script** I developed during an internship to estimate the transportation emissions of participants travelling to and from an eco-focused chapter of a global networking organisation.

-I developed this app during an internship at _Ti22 Films_ in 2024-- _long_ before I knew about Github.
+# Disclaimer

+This app does not work on local development, as this is a crude lift-and-shift code transfer.
+I created this app long before I knew about git (which would've saved me tons of time), and I have no plans of making any future adjustments or edits.
+I will be focused on creating other, more improved emission calculators in the future.

 ## API Tools